vortex-particles/vortex-particles.github.io/input_data.md

 ### The Arepo hdf5 reader (`READER=1`)

 Also included in vortex-p is a reader for Arepo hdf5 output files.
 This reader is activated at [compilation time](get_vortexp#compilation) with the option `READER=1` in the make command.
-It is located in the same `reader.f` file.
+It is located in `readers/arepo_hdf5.f`.

 ### The MASCLET grid reader (`READER=2`)

 vortex-p allows you to read directly a patch-based hierarchy of AMR grids, as the one used in the MASCLET code.
 This reader is activated at [compilation time](get_vortexp#compilation) with the option `READER=2` in the make command.
-It is located in the same `reader.f` file.
+It is located in `reareaders/masclet.f`.

+### The fix-grid hdf5 reader (`READER=3`)

+Although it is not the primary use of vortex-p, it is possible to read a fixed Eulerian grid.
+This is activated at [compilation time](get_vortexp#compilation) with the option `READER=3` in the make command.
+It is located in `readers/fixgrid_hdf5.f`.

 ### Creating your custom reader subroutine

-You can alter the reader format by creating a couple of custom subroutines in the `reader.f` source file, or directly modifying the `READ_GADGET_UNFORMATTED_NPART` and `READ_GADGET_UNFORMATTED` subroutines for *particle-based code outputs*.
-If creating your own subroutines, you can use the ones for GADGET-unformatted as a template, and do not forget to set the correct calls to the new functions inside the `READ_PARTICLES` subroutine.
+You can alter the reader format by creating a couple of custom subroutines in the `readers/` folder, and correctly calling them in the `read_particles()` function within the `readers.f` source file.
+Or directly modifying the `READ_GADGET_UNFORMATTED_NPART` and `READ_GADGET_UNFORMATTED` subroutines in `readers/gadget_unformatted.f` for *particle-based code outputs*.
+If creating your own subroutines, you can use the ones for GADGET-unformatted as a template (or the Arepo ones if using hdf5), and do not forget to set the correct calls to the new functions inside the `READ_PARTICLES` subroutine.

-If you want to add a reader for a different *grid-based* code, then adapt the `READ_GRID` subroutine instead (which is present when the `make` command has `INPUT_IS_GRID=1`; this is default when `READER=2`).
+If you want to add a reader for a different *grid-based* code, then adapt the `READ_GRID` subroutine instead (which is present when the `make` command has `INPUT_IS_GRID=1`; this is default when `READER=2` or `READER=3`).

 <b>Do not hesitate to [contact us](mailto:david.valles-perez@uv.es)</b> if you need help to add a reader for a different code, or if you have any questions about the reader subroutines.